İlknur Melis Durası

-İlknur Melis Durası (born December 10, 1989) is a Turkish model and bioengineer.
-She is a Turkish beauty pageant title holder and was crowned as Miss Earth Turkey in 2012.
+İlknur Melis Durası (born December 10, 1989) is a Turkish model, bioengineer and beauty pageant titleholder.
+She was crowned Miss Earth Turkey 2012.

 Personal life

 Durası was born in Istanbul, Turkey.
 Both of her parents are mechanical engineers.
 After graduating as 1st in her class rank from Burak Bora Anatolian High School, she continued her education at Sabancı University in Biological Sciences and Bioengineering Program.
 She published a conference paper about her studies during undergraduate education.
 She continues her education as a PhD. student in the same program at Sabancı University.

 Career

 Durası writes short stories.
 She speaks four languages and she is an active member of the Adım Adım organization that promotes charity events such as marathons or fund raiser parties.

 She ran Nike's Women Marathon as Turkish Peace Ambassador on behalf of children suffering from leukemia in 2011, at San Francisco.
 She shared her preparatory period and experiences of marathon on social media and networks.
 The magazine Cosmopolitan carried her effort and success to their pages for consecutive two months.

 After signing the contract with BG Agency in 2012 she made her first appearance in front of the cameras for a real estate commercial.